 Recruiter chatbots are currently being tested to provide real-time interaction to candidates by asking questions based on the job requirements and providing feedback, updates, and next-step suggestions.

 58% of job seekers say they have a negative impression of a company if didn’t hear back from the company after submitting an application, whereas 67% of job seekers have a positive impression of a company if they receive consistent updates throughout the application process.

-Industry experts believe the future of AI for recruiting is Augmented Intelligence.
-Augmented Intelligence is the belief that you cannot fully replace human capabilities through technology.
-Instead, Augmented Intelligence suggests we should look to create technology to enhance human aptitude and efficiency.
+Augmented intelligence is the belief that you cannot fully replace human capabilities through technology.
+Instead, augmented intelligence suggests we should look to create technology to enhance human aptitude and efficiency.

 The ability to use augmented AI to automate repetitive, administrative tasks will be extremely valuable.
 There are 3 main ways this technology will change the role of the recruiter: